 Component 1 : 60%

 In years 1 and 2 you will focus on your personal portfolio, incorporating a Foundation Course, sketchpad preparation and outcomes, supported by a piece of critical writing.

 In year 2 you will study an externally set examination theme, presenting a body of work responding to a given theme, leading to a final outcome created during a 15 hour period of sustained focus under examination conditions.

 You will receive ongoing feedback from teachers through formative and summative assessment, alongside peer and group critiques.
 This will culminate in a final exhibition at the Arts Festival in the summer term.

 Your learning environment is centred around the studio where your independent learning hours will fuse with your studio practice, to stimulate visually working in print, digital, photography, textiles, mixed media, painting, sculpture or installation.
-Events, exhibitions, talks, workshops, placements and work opportunities are offered to you and there are also plenty of opportunities to connect with the exciting art scene, both locally and nationally.
+Events, exhibitions, talks, workshops, placements and work links are offered to you and there are also plenty of opportunities to connect with the exciting art scene, both locally and nationally.

 The minimum requirement is 7 GCSE or equivalent passes at grades 9-4 in an appropriate range of subjects, including Maths and English Language at grade 4 or above.

 The college will accept one BTEC at Merit level as one GCSE equivalent.

 Where a student continues on to an A-level from a GCSE subject, it is advisable for a student to have a minimum of a grade 5.